liquidctl/liquidctl/docs/corsair-commander-guide.md

 Behaviour is unspecified if the specified temperature probe is not connected.

-_Note: pass `--verbose` to see the raw settings being sent to the cooler._

-After normalization of the profile and enforcement of the (60°C, 5000) fail-safe.
-This temperature failsafe can be over-ridden by using the `--unsafe=high_temperature` flag.
-This will use a maximum temperature of 100 degrees.
+Passing `--verbose` can be used to see the raw settings being sent to the cooler, after normalization of the profile and enforcement of a (60°C, 5000 rpm) failsafe.
+The `--unsafe=high_temperature` flag can be used to modify this failsafe to only trigger at 100°C.

 ## Controlling the LEDs